Why UNMC College of Dentistry Postgraduate Programs?

 The program leading to attainment of a certificate of specialization in periodontology commences each year in July and is a minimum of three academic years (34-36 months) in length.
 The didactic and clinical curricula are designed to allow an individual to develop those skills required by the practicing clinical periodontist.
 A resident can also concurrently enroll in the master of science degree program which is explained later in this brochure under the heading "Additional Programs in Graduate Education."

-Residents matriculating for postgraduate training in periodontology must have a professional dental degree from an A.D.A.-accredited dental college or school (United States or Canada).
+Residents matriculating for postgraduate training in Periodontology must have a professional dental degree from an A.D.A.-accredited dental college or school (United States or Canada).
 Provisional acceptance is offered to candidates in the final stages of dental education.
-Applications to postgraduate periodontology for a program leading to a certificate of specialization should be sent to Postgraduate Dental Programs, UNMC College of Dentistry, on or before July 15 of the year before desired entry.
+Applications to postgraduate periodontology for a program leading to a certificate of specialization should be sent to ADEA Postdoctoral Application Support Service, PASS, (https://www.adea.org/pass/) on or before August 1 of the year before desired entry.
 Interviewing of prospective residents will be in the fall.
-If any student is offered a position by another program, but his or her preference is acceptance at Nebraska, then he or she should contact the program director.
 UNMC College of Dentistry participates in the Postdoctoral Dental Matching Program and abides by the dates set by the Match program each year.
 For more information please see: https://natmatch.com/dentres/rules.html

 Admissions to pursue postgraduate work in periodontology are limited to the number which can be handled to the advantage of the residents and the college.
 At the present time, usually two residents are accepted each year.
 Preference is given to those who have adequate preparation and aptitude.

-Application instructions can be found on the Instructions for Applicants page or by calling Diane Thompson at (402) 472-6261.
+Application instructions can be found on the Instructions for Applicants page.

 Applicants for the program are considered on the basis of the following factors:

 - Pattern of academic achievement

 - Experience and training